 Hydrus, the Water Snake (Hyi)

-The constellation of Hydrus, the Water Snake, is best viewed in the Winter season during the month of December for mid-northern latitudes.
+Hydrus is the 61st largest constellation.
 It's brightest star is Beta Hydri at magnitude 2.82.
 The boundary of the Hydrus constellation contains 5 stars that host known exoplanets.

 - Water Snake